DeviasRioIV/desafio-react/project1/README.md

+# About This Branch

+This branch attempts to fix an error thrown while attempting to run the `expo start` command [Github Issue](https://github.com/expo/expo-cli/issues/1074).

+## What is different about this branch

+This branch has the latest version of the expo-cli, therefore, all dependencies are up to date to it's latest versions:

+- `expo`
+- `expo-status-bar`
+- `prop-types`
+- `react`
+- `react-dom`
+- `react-native`
+- `react-native-web`
+- `@babel/core`
+- `babel-preset-expo`

+Babel config is also at it's latest configuration ('babel-preset-expo').

+Also, app.json "sdkVersion" property value is up to date.

+## On which environments did this error occur

+- Windows 10 x64 + node v12.18.1

+## How can I run expo with this branch?

+Run `npm install` command and `expo start` should be working after that.

 # Project 1 - Pomodoro Timer
 For this project, you'll be implementing a Pomodoro timer.
 This timer will help people trying to use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).